 - Personal injury

-If a victim has suffered injury – whether it is physical of psychological -they may recover compensation.
+If a victim has suffered injury – whether it is physical or psychological – they may recover compensation.
 This will usually involve seeing a medical expert to discuss their history.
 The time limit (except in harassment claims) is usually three years, but there are grounds to extend.

 - False imprisonment/trespass to the person/assault